-Our lab culture and expectations are detailed in a document accessible to lab members on our Slack group.
+Our lab culture and expectations are detailed in a document accessible to lab members.
 Here, you can find a shorter version of the values and culture (not the cell one!) our group strives to live and work by.

 Statement and philosophy